Jamesbarford/holyc-lang/README.md

 ## Compatibility
 Currently this holyc compiler will compile holyc source code to an x86_64 compatible binary which has been tested on amd linux and an intel mac.
 Thus most `x86_64` architectures should be supported.
-Creating an `IR` with some optimisations and compiling to `ARM` is high on the TODO list.

 ## Building
 ### Operating Systems: